 A field of view at 356 ft. at 1000 yards should be good enough for most pilots

 Not a pair of binoculars but excels at image stabilization at a low price.Check Amazon for Pricing

 Binoculars with image stabilization features can be very expensive.
 But a monocular is a different proposition and might be a more viable option for some pilots.

-Naturally, the Bushnell Monocular can’t offer the same field of view as a pair of binoculars, but it excels at image stabilization at a low price.
+Naturally, the Bushnell Monocular wasn’t able to offer the same field of view as a pair of binoculars, but it excelled at image stabilization at a low price.

 For ease of use and those times when precision spotting is necessary, the Bushnell Monocular can be a great choice.